Lord Exhumator Scaverous

 - Move enemy models out of scenario zones.

-- Move enemy models into your Feast of Worms, then gang up on them.
+- TK enemy models into range of your passive debuffs (such as Dark Shroud), then gang up on them.

 Drawbacks & Downsides[edit]